Staff

 Curation Team

-Matthew Antoci (Curator) (They/Them) is a creator and performer going full diva mode in New York City.
+Matthew Antoci (Curator) (He/They) is a creator and performer going full diva mode in New York City.
 They work in various mediums, including multi-media theater, digital performance, and drag.
 Matthew has shown original work onstage at The Brick, The Exponential Festival, IRT Theater, Purgatory, and The Kraine.
 In addition to their own work, Matthew collaborates with many artists at different stages of development, often wearing the hats of director, dramaturg, producer, or facilitator interchangeably.
 Some of the companies they’ve worked with include Rude Grooms (CultureLab LIC), theater and media company Fake Friends (CultureHub NYC), and experimental performance collective CHILD (Baryshnikov Arts Center, MITU580), of which they’re a member. www.matthewantoci.com

 Alyse Lamb (Curator) (She/Her) is a musician, actor, writer, and costume designer based in Brooklyn, NY.
 She is the singer/guitarist of the fiery duo Parlor Walls, co-founder of the art collective Famous Swords, and a member of the experimental theater company Title:Point.
 Alyse holds her degree in musical composition and has used it to make numerous fashionable leotards.